saher-i/myDarkNet/README.md

 Step 5:

-To observe the time taken by the backward and update convolution functions, I had to use the Yolov4 time weights and ran the training for the following command:
+To observe the time taken by the backward and update convolution functions, I had to use the Yolov4 weights and ran the training for the following command:

 ```